To sign up for the update emails on the new immigration deferred action policy, please sign up here! 새로운 이민개혁 정책에 대한 이메일 업데이트 받고 싶으시면, 여기서 신청해주세요!

 - Has not been convicted of a felony, significant misdemeanor, three or more other misdemeanors, and does not otherwise pose a threat to national security or public safety.

-- Individuals will mail the deferred action request forms, supporting evidence to prove their eligibility, and the fee to a USCIS processing center.
+- Individuals must mail the deferred action request forms, supporting evidence to prove their eligibility, and the fee to a USCIS processing center.
 All individuals will undergo a background and biometrics check.
 The status of their application can be followed online.

 - Generally there will no an interview process but under certain circumstances one may be requested by USCIS.